ichbill/Spectra_classification/README.md

 # Introduction
-This is the implementation of Spectra classification.
-The goal of this project is to use machine learning methods to predict whether an unseen sample contains a particular or several species.
+This is the code implementation for Spectra classification.
+We use machine learning methods to predict whether an unseen sample contains a particular or several species.
+The code includes various machine learning methods including Neural Networks, Support Vector Machine, Naive Bayes, K-Nearest Neighbors and more.
+Our experiment results are reported in * [Experiment results](#Textdetection).

 # Data
 The data distribution we used in our experiment is shown as below.<br>